Edward Lunn Young: Career

 Young's tenure in Congress was short-lived, however.
 The Republican Party did not have strong roots in this part of the state at the time, so Young was particularly vulnerable in the 1974 elections, which saw a nationwide backlash against Republicans due to Watergate.
 Jenrette sought a rematch against Young, and this time won by four points.
 Another rematch in 1976 resulted in Young being soundly defeated.

 Young was the Republican candidate for Governor in 1978, but was soundly defeated by Democratic State Senator Richard Riley.
 When Jenrette was ensnared by Abscam in 1980, Young jumped into the Republican primary, only to be soundly defeated by John Light Napier, who went on to defeat Jenrette in November.

+Later life and death

 After his 1980 defeat, Young retired from politics.
 He died in his sleep on May 9, 2017.